Course Content

 Core Modules:

-In order to qualify for the MA, students are required to successfully complete a 12,000 word dissertation project.
+In order to qualify for the MA, students are required to successfully complete a final project, which can be written as a traditional dissertation, a journal article or in another format.

-If you choose to undertake your dissertation module through the medium of Welsh, you could be eligible for a Scholarship.
+If you choose to undertake your Final Project module through the medium of Welsh, you could be eligible for a Scholarship.
+Find out more.

 Learning & Teaching

-All modules, with the exception of the independent research project (dissertation) module are 20 credits.
+All modules, with the exception of the Final Project (dissertation) module are 20 credits.
 Allocated teaching timetabled (contact time) delivery for such modules usually equals a minimum of 30 hours of time supplemented with up to 60 hours of directed study time and 60 hours of independent study time.
 Contact time is usually made up of lectures, seminars, individual and group tutorials.
 Specific teaching methods include group discussion, individual reflection, video analysis, reading reviews and fieldwork tasks, make up the seminar tasks and lead lecture content.
 Student learning is supported through the use of virtual learning environment, Moodle, which provides additional resources to complement the reading lists.
-All students have access to a personal tutor (normally the programme director).
+All students have access to a personal tutor (the programme director).

 Assessment